bernardocarvalho/MARTe2/Docs/User/source/tutorial/Example4/Example4.rst

 Example 4: Read and Write files
 -------------------------------

-Now we are going to create an example in which we read from a LinuxTimer to get the time syncrhonization, read some values from a file (using the FileDataSource), use the MathExpressionGAM to modify these values (e.g. by multiplying them by 2) and then store the values to another FileDataSource.
+Now we are going to create an example in which we read from a LinuxTimer to get the time syncrhonization, read some values from a file (using the FileDataSource), use the *MathExpressionGAM* to modify these values (e.g. by multiplying them by 2) and then store the values to another FileDataSource.

 The configuration file would be the following:

 .. literalinclude:: Example4_infinite.cfg
    :linenos:

-In this case, in addition to the already well known GAMLinuxTimer, we have the GAMFileReader for reading data from the DataSource FileReader_0 and write these data into DDB1, the MathsGAM that operates - multiplies by 2 - with the values previously read by the GAMFileReader, and the GAMFileWriter that reads from DDB1 the modified data and writes it in FileWriter_0.
+In this case, in addition to the already well known *GAMLinuxTimer**, we have the *GAMFileReader* for reading data from the DataSource *FileReader_0* and write these data into DDB1, the *MathsGAM* that operates - multiplies by 2 - with the values previously read by the *GAMFileReader*, and the *GAMFileWriter* that reads from DDB1 the modified data and writes it in *FileWriter_0*.

-As can be seen in the +Data section, the FileReader_0 points to a file called *test_reader.csv* where a sets of two input data are stored, while FileWriter_0 is directed to a file called *test_writer.csv* where we will store the modified values.
+As can be seen in the **+Data** section, the *FileReader_0* points to a file called *test_reader.csv* where a sets of two input data are stored, while *FileWriter_0* is directed to a file called *test_writer.csv* where we will store the modified values.

 The format of the *test_reader.csv* file is the following: ::